The Thomas Chapin era

 A milestone career Trio performance at Newport Jazz Fest, 1995

 After the years with Hampton, Thomas joins the band of drummer Chico Hamilton for two years and in the meantime he also plays in different contexts.
-A Latin classical chamber ensemble, several flamenco groups, a freefunk-free-jazz-rock band Machine Gun, the improvisation collective Zasis, the straight ahead Connecticut-based jazz band Motation, and his Brazilian-Afro Cuban ensemble Spirits Rebellious and album by the same name, (Alacra, 1989), greatly influenced by his hero, Brazilian composer-musician Hermeto Pascoal.
+A Latin classical chamber ensemble, several flamenco groups, a freefunk-free-jazz-rock band Machine Gun, the straight ahead Connecticut-based jazz band Motation, the NY-based Peruvian jazz singer Corina Bartra, and his Brazilian-Afro Cuban ensemble Spirits Rebellious and album by the same name, (Alacra, 1989), greatly influenced by his hero, Brazilian composer-musician Hermeto Pascoal.

 In April 1984 he records a second album under his own name of mostly original tunes, except Fats Waller's Jitterbug Waltz, and is well received when it is finally released in 1990.
 The CD is "Radius” (on guitarist-friend Bob Musso's MUWorks Records label; Musso is also the album's engineer), with pianist Ronnie Mathews, bassist Ray Drummond, drummer John Betsch, Ara Dinkjian, oud and Sam Turner, congas.
 Still today a highly-acclaimed work, this engaging record shows how much Chapin was affected by legends like Jackie McLean, Eric Dolphy and Roland Kirk.